centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 },
 ```

 If you're using it strictly for showing a Payment Button, you need to ignore showing this payment method in the list of payments you show to the customer.
-Since the complete payment flow is completed by clicking the button, there's no reason to select this payment method, you can just show the button directly above the other payment methods.
+Since the complete payment flow is completed by clicking the button, there's no reason to select this payment method.
+You can just show the button directly above the other payment methods.

 ## Apple Pay